Facebook's Co-Founder Calls it a 'Powerful Monopoly' That Should Be Broken Up

 Hughes’ essay is largely focused on CEO Mark Zuckerberg, whose “personal reputation and the reputation of Facebook have taken a nose-dive” in recent years, he writes.
 Hughes lists a number of what he considers to be the firm’s “mistakes,” including a “slow response to Russian agents, violent rhetoric and fake news; and the unbounded drive to capture ever more of our time and attention.”

-In Hughes’ view, Zuckerberg’s level of control over over speech is “unilateral”, “problematic”, “unprecedented” and “un-American.”
+In Hughes’ view, Zuckerberg’s level of control over speech is “unilateral”, “problematic”, “unprecedented” and “un-American.”
 “He sets the rules of how to distinguish violent and incendiary speech from the merely offensive,” Hughes wrote, adding that Facebook’s staff, himself included, should have thought more about how the News Feed algorithm could “change our culture, influence ectoplasm and empower elections and empower nationalist leaders.”

 Zuckerberg’s focus on Facebook’s “growth” has caused him to “sacrifice security and civility for clicks,” Hughes added.